Afzal4984/medizen/README.md

 Check out the live demo of Cura here: [Live Preview](http://cura-ai.vercel.app) <!-- Replace with your actual live preview link -->

-## 🎥 Watch Tutorial on YouTube

-Check out the tutorial to see how this authentication system was built: [Watch the Tutorial](https://www.youtube.com/watch?v=7ZtF5AlG0SM) 💻

 ## 💻 Tech Stack